 4. Use Offline Mode in Online Applications

-Even when working in an online application like Microsoft Teams or Outlook, you can still ensure offline productivity.
+Even when working in an online application like Teams or Outlook, you can still ensure offline productivity.
 These applications often have an “offline mode” that allows you to access and interact with your existing data without an internet connection.
 Take advantage of this feature to stay productive when offline.

 5. Sync Changes when Online